|

 The illusion here is in determining where this anticipated syncopation crept in.

-placed it ahead of the third Quarter note of the bar.
+placed it ahead of the third of the bar.

 retarded the fourth note.